Embed This Data

 - $1.6 trillion

 - $44,843 per capita

 - FDI Inflow:

-Canada has long had a reputation for honest, responsible, and responsive government that vigorously prosecutes corruption.
-Its foundations of economic freedom rest on a judicial system that has an impeccable record of independence and transparency.
-Private property is well protected.
-Enforcement of contracts is very reliable, and expropriation is highly unusual.
-Protection of intellectual property rights is consistent with world standards.
+Canada has a reputation for clean government, a judicial system with an impeccable record of independence and transparency, and vigorous prosecution of corruption cases.
+Although 89 percent of Canada’s land area is owned by the state, the 11 percent that is privately owned property is well protected.
+Enforcement of contracts is very secure, and expropriation is highly unusual.
+Protection of intellectual property rights meets world standards.

 The top federal personal income tax rate remains 29 percent, and the top corporate tax rate has been cut to 15 percent.
 Other taxes include a value-added tax and a property tax.
 The overall tax burden equals 30.6 percent of total domestic income.
 Government spending amounts to 40.7 percent of total domestic output, with small deficits recorded in recent years.
 Public debt equals about 87 percent of GDP.

 Canada’s highly competitive regulatory framework promotes business formation and operation.
 With no minimum capital standards, starting a company requires only one procedure.
 Flexible labor regulations enhance employment and productivity growth.
 Inflation has been modest, but the government controls virtually all prices for health care services through its mandatory “single-payer” nationalized program.